leftclickben/sitegear3/README.md

 Data is accessed through a standard API, and the engine takes care of knowing which storage driver is being used, as well as providing some standardised functionality such as event emission.

+Repositories are key-value document / object stores created by modules to store a specific type of data.
+A JSON schema is (optionally) specified for the objects stored in the repository.

 ## Middleware

 Some middleware is provided by Sitegear3 and is recommended for it to operate correctly.
 See the demo site for details (http://github.com/sitegear3/sitegear3-demo)